0xCompute/rubidity/README.md

 <!-- more -->

 - [opendata.at - Open Government Data (OGD) Austria](http://opendata.at)
-    [:mega:](http://opendata.at/site/blog.xml)  #ogdat  -- todo/check: still in operation / merged / folded into data.gv.at ???
+    [:mega:](http://opendata.at/site/blog.xml) -- todo/check: still in operation / merged / folded into data.gv.at ???

 _Ministries / Public Orgs_